BlockSettle/BlockSettleDB/README_ArmoryDB.md

 * DB\_BARE: Tracks wallet history only.
 Smallest DB, as the DB doesn't resolve a wallet's relevant transaction hashes until requested.
 (In other words, database accesses will be relatively slow.)
 This was the default database type in Armory v0.94.
 * DB\_FULL: Tracks wallet history and resolves all relevant transaction hashes.
 (In other words, the database can instantly pull up relevant transaction data). ~1GB minimum size for the database.
 This was the default database type in Armory v0.96.5.
 * DB\_SUPER: Tracks the entire blockchain history.
 Any transaction hash can be instantly resolved into its relevant data.
-Not fully implemented yet, and the database will be at least ~100GB large.
+The database will be at least ~100GB large.
 Default database type.

 There are additional flags.